technovangelist/katacoda-scenarios/newdd101-2installagent/step1.md

 8. If running the **status** command results in an error, you should see the line that the parser got up to.
 Remember that spacing in a YAML file is very important.
 All the commented lines start with a hash and a space.
 So to uncomment, remove the hash and the space after the hash.
 9. Using that knowledge, uncomment **logs_config** and **container_collect_all**, changing that last one from false to true.
 10. Restart the agent again, and run the status command again.
+11. Scroll down and find the corresponding settings for APM.
+See if you can enable it.